aleimba/bac-genomics-scripts/cat_seq/README.md

 cat_seq
 =======

-A script to merge multi-sequence RichSeq files into one single-entry 'artifical' sequence.
+A script to merge multi-sequence RichSeq files into one single-entry 'artificial' sequence file.

 ## Synopsis